Theme

 What appears notable

-Based on the project materials, the notable angle is the combination of extensibility and an emphasis on acting across development tasks instead of only generating code snippets.
+Based on the project materials, readers may notice the combination of extensibility and an emphasis on acting across development tasks instead of only generating code snippets.

 Before using